The Benefits of Free Bleeding

 2. Free bleeding is the absolute most natural way to bleed.
 Tampons prevent the downward flow, pads feel like diapers, and both can prevent fresh oxygen to your genitals (yes even the organic/cloth products).
 And while cups are great, they can both cause unnecessary cramping and block airflow to your precious cervix.
 (P.S. if you're leaning towards period panties, beware of toxins!)

 3. Free bleeding connects you with the rhythm of your bleed.
-Menstrual products simply don’t allow you to connect to the actual feeling of your blood as it comes down the vaginal canal.
+Menstrual products simply don't allow you to connect to the actual feeling of your blood as it comes down the vaginal canal.
 What would it feel like to experience the warm gush as your uterus cramps?
 What would it feel like to connect to the heaviness or lightness of your flow during each day of your bleed?
 What would it feel like to really notice the different appearances and thickness of your blood?
-Perhaps you might start to connect the dots as to what your body is responding to!
+Perhaps you might start to connect the dots as to what your body is responding to.
+Free bleeding is a radical act of self love that dissolves shame around period blood.
+It's messy.
+It's scented.
+It varies in color.
+But that's nothing to be embarrassed about or hide.
+What would it feel like to see blood on a towel, or on your clothes, and feel proud of the sacredness pouring out of your heavenly body?

 5. Free bleeding is comfortable (and even pleasurable!).
 Pressure on the uterus can cause resistance in the body.
 Products can feel annoying.
 Even clothes sometimes feel unnecessary.
 Bleeding completely naked undoubtedly brings you closer to the feeling of your raw, primal, body.
 How would you connect differently to your body and the process of life/death that bleeding symbolizes, naked?!